-- Spanish Club/Spanish Honor Society: The Spanish Club, which is student-led, offers Spanish language students with an opportunity to learn more about culture and the language through hands-on and interactive activities.
+- Spanish Club/Spanish Honor Society: The Spanish Club, which is student lead, offers Spanish language students with an opportunity to learn more about culture and the language through hands-on and interactive activities.
 The club participates in at least one service project during the academic year.
-The Spanish Club recognizes students with excellence in language skills with a induction ceremony in the spring for the Spanish Honor Society.
+The Spanish Club recognizes students with excellence in language skills with an induction ceremony in the spring for the Spanish Honor Society.

 - Spirit Club: The Salem High School Spirit Club promotes school spirit throughout the year at SHS.
 The Spirit Club helps organize and plan homecoming week, red ribbon week, the “Be a Buddy Club” basketball game, the Junior vs. Senior Powder Puff Football Game, and the “Special Olympics Spartan Sendoff”.
 The Spirit Club is also responsible for Salem High School spirit days and pep rallies throughout the school year.
 Join the Spirit Club and help make Salem High School a spirit filled, fun environment for everyone involved.